FormControl, FormGroup and FormBuilder in Angular Reactive Form

 FormBuilder Service in Angular

-We have seen that all controls available in HTML template file are instance of FormControl defined in component class file.
-But,initializing 20 or 25 controls with FormControl instances is too boring as it is a repetitive task.
+We have seen that all controls available in the HTML template file are instances of FormControl defined in the component class file.
+But, initializing 20 or 25 controls with FormControl instances is too boring as it is a repetitive task.

 To avoid this repetitive task, Angular provides FormBuilder service to handle controls. group() method in FormBuilder takes an object with control names as key.

-To use FormBuilder in Angular project, first import FormBuilder from angular/forms as shown in below code snippet.
+To use FormBuilder in the Angular project, first import FormBuilder from angular/forms as shown in the below code snippet below.

-Next use group method which takes the control name as a key.
+Next, use the group method which takes the control name as a key.

 import { FormBuilder } from '@angular/forms';